 (Cement manufacturers use calcium to harden cement.)
 If we align our minerals well, we can avoid most of the discomforts of aging.
 I call that remarkable!

 Experts in mineral balance tell us that a high calcium level forms a “calcium shell,” which literally numbs our feelings.
 They correlate high calcium levels with corresponding psychological stiffness.
 Calcified emotions, if you will.
 The calcium shell puts us out of touch with ourselves and diminishes our awareness of our own feelings.

 Magnesium reduces stress and increases relaxation.
-Magnesium slows down the adrenal glands and nurtures them.
+Magnesium nurtures the adrenal glands.
 It regulates the fight or flight response.
 Magnesium reduces addictive cravings.
 It even improves brain function.

 As we reduce calcium intake and increase magnesium, the body will gradually balance back to better health.
 The calcium shell will dissolve.
 Chronically tight muscles will melt.
 Calcifications will diminish.
 Some people have softened up and healed their calcified heart valves, so they didn’t need surgery!

 Foods that are high in magnesium include green vegetables, legumes and beans, nuts, seeds, and unprocessed whole grains.
 Wheat germ, Brewer’s yeast, sunflower seeds, pumpkin seeds, kelp,and sea salt are all rich in magnesium.Vegetables, nuts and seeds have more magnesium when they are raw than when they are cooked.